siddhesh-wagh/scholarship-hub/README.md

 Feel free to reach out for the backend code, additional documentation, and further collaboration.
 This backend includes enhanced features such as user authentication, data validation, and secure submission handling.

 ---

-This message will give readers a clear path for following up if they want the backend code, while also positioning your project as a valuable tool for students and stakeholders interested in scholarship accessibility.
-Let me know if you’d like to add anything else!